WICG/view-transitions/feature_details.md

-# Feature Details
+# Shared Element Transitions

-This document is a detailed description of this feature along with the design assumptions, constraints and targeted use-cases.
+This document is a detailed description of the Shared Element Transitions feature along with the design assumptions, constraints and targeted use-cases.
 The aim is to facilitate API discussion and ensure it's structured with a focus on interoperability.

 Note that since the API details are still in flux, this may not be consistent with other documentation.
-Please refer to the documentation in the README file and sample-code to experiment with the current implementation in Chromium.
+Please refer to the documentation in the [README](https://github.com/WICG/shared-element-transitions/blob/main/README.md) file, which is kept up to date with the latest details of the API.

 ## Problem Statement
 When a user navigates on the web, they get to see the inner workings of web experiences: flash of white followed by a piece-meal rendering phase.
 This sequenced user experience results in a higher cognitive load because the user has to connect the dots between where they were, and where they are.
 Not only that, a smooth animation to transition between scenes also reduces the loading latency perceived by the user even if the actual loading time is the same.
 For these reasons, most platforms provide easy to use primitives to enable developers to build seamless transitions : [Android](https://developer.android.com/training/transitions/start-activity), [iOS/Mac](https://developer.apple.com/documentation/uikit/uimodaltransitionstyle) and [Windows](https://docs.microsoft.com/en-us/windows/apps/design/motion/page-transitions).